Cheddar - an open-source real-time schedulability tool/scheduling simulator

 Jérôme Legrand.

-The project has been funded by Ellidiss Technologies,
+The project has been funded by Université de Bretagne Occidentale, Lab-STICC UMR 6285, Ellidiss

-Conseil régional de Bretagne, UBO, Brest Métrople, BPI France,
+Conseil régional de Bretagne, Brest Métropole, BPI France,

-Conseil département du Finistère, Thales TCS and EGIDE/Campus France PESSOA number 27380SA and 37932TF.
+Conseil département du Finistère, Thales DMS and communications, EGIDE/Campus France PESSOA number

 Researches on Cheddar are also performed in collaboration with the following partners: